po1sigala/live/01-Class-Content/19-PWA/04-Career-Connection/README.md

 * CodeSignal Algorithm: [Missing Number](https://app.codesignal.com/public-test/xttcwYyLzN9udSHRm/oEiyqtuFgGaFLj)

+### Career Services Events

-If you're interested in learning more about the technical interviewing process, attend a [career services workshops](https://careerservicesonlineevents.splashthat.com/).
+If you want to hear more about the technical interviewing process and practice algorithms in a mock interview setting, attend one of our [upcoming workshops](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp)!

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.